Lily-Brown/algolia-takehome/customer-questions.md

 Leo,

 Thanks for your interest in Algolia.

+At a high level, we would need to import your data, decide what information is useful/important for you to display and search on, customize your indexes to reflect those needs and then work with your front end to display the results in real-time.

 We actually pride ourselves on how easy it is to integrate our search into your website, so I would be happy to sit down with you and better understand what aspects of Algolia you would like to add, utilize and take advantage of.
 In order to understand the complexity of the integration, we need to know not only what we're currently working with, but what our ultimate goal is for the project.